umich-brcf-bioinf/workshop-intro-single-cell/source/workshop_wrap_up.md

     storage capacity. (i.e. it's impractical to run these on your laptop.)
   - Installing bioinformatics software is non-trivial and comprehensive instructions to setup a complete compute environment are outside the scope of this workshop.
-    (We are considering offering a Computational Reproducibility workshop that would cover this.)
+    (For University of Michigan learners, we are planning to host a Computational Reproducibility workshop later this year that would cover this installation and other related tasks in more detail.)
 For the intrepid, see relevant links below:
     - [Setting up R/R-Studio](workshop_setup/setup_instructions_advanced.html)

 <details>